ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/connectivity/light-control.md

 "mbed-mesh-api.heap-size": 15000
 ```

 For 6LoWPAN, you can try 12 kB.
-For the smallest memory use, configure the node to be in nonrouting mode.
+For the smallest memory use, configure the node to be in non-routing mode.
 See [module-configuration](https://github.com/ARMmbed/mbed-os/tree/master/features/nanostack/FEATURE_NANOSTACK/mbed-mesh-api#module-configuration) for more detail.

-### Move Nanostack's heap inside the system heap
+### Move the Nanostack's heap to the system heap

-You can move Nanostack's internal heap within the system heap.
-This helps on devices with split RAM and on devices in which the compiler fails to fit statically allocated symbols into one section, for example, the NXP KW24D device.
+You can move the Nanostack's internal heap to the system heap.
+This helps on devices with split RAM, and on devices in which the compiler fails to fit statically allocated symbols into one section, for example the NXP KW24D device.

 The Mesh API has the [use-malloc-for-heap](https://github.com/ARMmbed/mbed-os/blob/master/features/nanostack/FEATURE_NANOSTACK/mbed-mesh-api/README.md#configurable-parameters-in-section-mbed-mesh-api) option to help this.